windh8/Weather-Forecast-Browser/README.md

 3. enter in the below command in your cmd line/bash shell `npm start`
 4. on your browser, go to `localhost:8080` and enjoy

+### Please note that this project was made when going through Udemy Course Modern React with Redux